Banana-In-Black/study-note/javascript/prototype-chain-and-classes.md

 - `class` body is executed in strict mode.
 - `class` methods are not enumerable.
+- `class` methods has no prototype, and can't be used as constructor.
 - `class` [getter](https://developer.mozilla.org/zh-TW/docs/Web/JavaScript/Reference/Functions/get) / setter are defined on prototype, and they aren't enumerable by default.
 - `class` instance(private & public) / static fields declaration are still proposals.
+- You can only create an instance of this `class` by using `new`.

 ### Define classes